NEBacademy/DigiNEB/pages/02.digital-innovation/_outputs/e-learning/ai-in-architectural-design/default.md

 ### [AI in Architectural Design: Introduction](https://online-learning.tudelft.nl/courses/ai-in-architectural-design/)

-# Learn about the elements of AI, machine learning and computer vision.
-Discover the open-source AI tools, and hidden AI gems.
-Learn how to play with architectural design data using freely available AI model.
+# Course on the elements of AI, machine learning and computer vision using open-source AI tools.
+Incorporating architectural design data using freely available AI model.